thecadeharp/cfb-analytics/docs/expected-score-and-availability-preflight.md

 # Postgame expected score and roster availability: build contract

-Status: design only.
+Status: research and source-link presentation are in progress.
 Do not replace the current beta `postgame_win_expectancy` or `adjusted_final_score` outputs until historical validation passes.
 This work is separate from Model A and its frozen pregame snapshots.

+First research stage implemented: `scripts/research_expected_score.py` consumes the existing game-level historical table, fits a ridge baseline on 2019–2024 using *realized* drives and scoring-opportunity counts (no actual scores as inputs), and tests on sealed 2025 games.
+The manually dispatched `Expected Score Research` workflow writes a private-to-the-product research report at `data/research/expected_score_holdout_2025.json`; the repository is public, so this report is publicly inspectable but **not rendered on the site**.
+It does not yet extract a possession ledger or separate non-offensive scoring.
+Its MAE and calibration bins are diagnostics, not clearance to publish adjusted scores.

 ## Data that exists now